What are the characteristics of fibrous connective tissue?

 But, other than that, this protein has other health benefits for your body.
 This includes the following:

-• Keep bones strong and healthy (prevent bone loss and reduce Osteoarthritis pain)
+• Keep bones strong and healthy (prevent bone loss and reduce osteoarthritis pain)

 • Promote Healthy joints (relieve joint aches and pain)